NguyenKenny1515/Sudoku-Validator/README.md

 # Sudoku-Validator
-C program that determines whether a solution to a Sodoku puzzle is valid.
+Multithreaded C program that determines whether a solution to a Sodoku puzzle is valid in Linux VM using processes and threads.